 All first-year applicants are required to take the Law School Admission Test (LSAT).
 LSAT scores for the past five years may be used.
 The Faculty engages in a rolling admissions process commencing after the OLSAS admissions deadline at the beginning of November.
-First-round offers are made throughout the months of January, February and March with an acceptance deadline of April 1.
-Subsequent rounds of offers continue, with shortened deadlines for acceptance, until the commencement of the academic year.
-It is strongly recommended that applicants write the LSAT no later than the December test date in order to have the score reports available to the Admissions Committee when first round offers begin to issue in January.
-The February test score is the latest score accepted for admission in the current admission cycle.
-The Admissions Committee initially considers the average score for the ranking of applicants for scholarship purposes and ordering the files for decision by the Committee.
+The January test score is the latest score accepted for admission in the current admission cycle.
 The Admissions Committee will rely on the highest score achieved at the time of the admission decision.